Dan Quayle Vice Presidential Museum

 The first floor is dedicated to all who have served as Vice President.
 Each one gets his own display column, featuring political cartoons, letters, and other memorabilia.
 Much of the material has been purchased from eBay, including Millard Fillmore's hat, which is given special treatment.
 While Dan Quayle has donated more than 400 boxes of personal papers, many others have not.

-Particular attention is given to the five Vice Presidents (and the three losing Vice Presidential candidates) from Indiana.
+Particular attention is given to the six Vice Presidents (and the three losing Vice Presidential candidates) from Indiana.
 At one time Indiana was a swing state, and Hoosiers like Schuyler Colfax, Thomas Hendricks, and Charles Fairbanks help secure it.
 Indiana State Highway 9, which runs through town, is known as The Vice Presidential Highway, connecting the homes of Quayle, Hendricks, and Woodrow Wilson's VP, Thomas Marshall.

 Upstairs focuses on the life of Dan Quayle.
 Displayed are items like the "Danny" sweater he wore as a child and the sweater in which he played golf as Vice President.
 His hometown little league uniform and other items from Huntington are shown.